ircv3/ircv3-specifications/core/metadata-3.2.md

     METADATA <Target> <Subcommand> [<Param 1> ... [<Param n>]]

-`Target` MUST be any valid nickname or channel name.
+`Target` MUST be a valid nickname or channel name.
 Clients MAY use the asterisk symbol (`*`) when targeting their own nickname.

 `Subcommand` MUST be one of the following, described in detail along with any `Param` further in the document: